eqqn/eqqn.github.io/_posts/2023-01-04-Security_in_manufacturing.md

 As you can probably guess, a 3-5 axis CNC machine will contain a lot of electromechanical parts.
 PLCs, motors, connection cables, and buses for industrial protocols.

 From security and usability point of view, it makes sense that they are isolated and sit behind an internal switch.
-To control the CNC, a control unit is used, called TNC.
+To control the CNC, a control unit is used, called NC.
 This is familiar territory - a rugged terminal with screen, keyboard, USB peripherals and Windows or Linux OS running on top.

 Additionally, turnkeys and emergency shutdown switches are there to ensure safety of the operator.

-TNC host executes the design and jobs loaded onto the machine, displays status, allows to edit job instructions/code and so on.
+NC host executes the design and jobs loaded onto the machine, displays status, allows to edit job instructions/code and so on.
 ![TNC](https://eqqn.github.io/images/siemens-neu_7.jpg)

 ## So what about the security?